 Al Pacino’s “Scarface” doesn’t really have a single, dramatic scene that accentuates his cigar-smoking.
 He is chewing on a very large (presumably Cuban) cigar throughout much of the film.
 Perhaps, though, the most poignant scene featuring a cigar is when Tony Montana (Pacino’s character) is sitting in a gigantic, opulent bubble bath, chewing on a cigar while arguing with his wife who, like him, is spiraling out of control.

 Originally rated “X,” and written by a young Oliver Stone, “Scarface” had to battle its way into theaters.
 In the end, the controversy over the film helped it.
 Audiences lined up to hear Al Pacino deliver yet another one of his famous lines: “Say hello to my little friend!”

 One, little-known fact about “Scarface” is that Robert Di Nero was first tapped for the role.
 It’s not quite clear what happened but, the deal fell through and the role went to Pacino.
 If anyone other than Pacino could have played Tony Montana, it would’ve been Di Nero.
 We can all be thankful that in the end, it was Pacino who played the notorious part.

 The 1987 movie Predator was a box office smash starring an A-team of cigar-smoking actors.
 Among them, the aficionado himself: Arnold Schwarzenegger.
 There are few things cooler than Arnold chomping on a cigar while wielding a giant machine gun and hunting an invisible alien sporting dread-locks.
 Audiences agreed.

 The cast of Predator is also noted for being jacked.
-Aside from Arnold, former NFL player and Apollo Creed actor Carl Weathers was on set.
+Aside from Arnold, former NFL player, and Apollo Creed actor Carl Weathers were on set.
 He joked that he would wait for other actors to leave before using the on-set gym so he could act like his physique was “all-natural.”